Dr Katie McQuaid

 - Phone: +44(0)113 343 3326

-Katie is an anthropologist with expertise on climate change, gender and sexuality, intergenerationality, sexual and reproductive health, and human rights in urban Africa.
+Katie joined the School of Geography in 2014.
+She is an anthropologist with expertise on climate change, gender and sexuality, intergenerationality, and human rights in informal urban settings.
 Her work creatively combines ethnographic and applied arts-based methodologies as tools for research, knowledge exchange and transformation in Uganda, Myanmar, India and Malawi.

 She was awarded a UKRI Future Leaders Fellowship in May 2019 for her project 'Gender, Generation and Climate Change (GENERATE): Creative Approaches to Building Inclusive and Climate Resilient Cities in Uganda and Myanmar'.
 She will lead an arts-based and longitudinal investigation of the 'gender-age-urban' interface of climate change, delivering new evidence on how gender, sexuality and age shape (and inhibit) urban populations' resilience to climate change in two countries at high risk: Uganda and Myanmar.
 Her team will combine arts and social science methodologies to directly apply this evidence to identify practicable pathways to more equitable outcomes from urban climate action, and evaluate the ongoing role research-led arts can play in strengthening policymakers' ability to address gender and age inequalities in the climate change field.
 Working in partnership across multiple scales, her team will co-develop mechanisms that incorporate marginalised groups' priorities, interests and participation within urban and climate policymaking.

 From 2014-16 she worked on the Uganda strand of an interdisciplinary AHRC-funded project entitled ‘INTERSECTION: Intergenerational Justice, Consumption and Sustainability in Cross-National Perspective’ in collaboration with the University of Sheffield.
 INTERSECTION also conducted comparative research in China and the UK, as part of the AHRC’s Care for the Future Programme.
-She conducted ten months' fieldwork in Uganda in 2015 (January-November) and six weeks in 2016 (March-April) drawing on a range of qualitative, narrative and arts-based methods including community theatre and PhotoVoice to explore intergenerational relations, climate change and sustainability.
+She conducted over a year’s ethnographic fieldwork (2015-16) drawing on a range of qualitative, social science and arts-based methods to explore intergenerational relations, climate change and sustainability.